 For stark proof that this is a myth, let’s compare the safety of women in Hong Kong with that of women in New Delhi.

 I lived in Delhi for over six years before landing in Hong Kong in 2013.
 The move was a big change for many reasons, including how freely women dress here—from being surrounded by other women swathed (usually beautifully) in fabric that often went from neck to ankle in Delhi, I was suddenly in the midst of a sea of teeny shorts, mid-thigh skirts, and sleeveless shirts.
 Momentarily, I turned into a tutting auntie (“Good Lord, is she really wearing that to the office?!”)…and then, like nearly everyone else in Hong Kong, except for maybe the fashion bloggers, I just shrugged and went on with my day.

-Women in Hong Kong wear whatever they damn well please—from tap shorts and three inch heels to office to strappy tank tops and mini-jogging shorts to go sightseeing to cutoff jean shorts paired with Wellington boots when it rains.
-They travel on public transportation, slog away at corporate jobs, and go out at night in whatever they damn well please—and I’ve never seen a women being catcalled by a Hong Kong guy.
+Women in Hong Kong wear whatever they damn well please—from tap shorts and three inch heels to office to strappy tank tops and mini-jogging shorts to go sightseeing to cut-off jean shorts paired with Wellington boots when it rains.
+They travel on public transportation, slog away at corporate jobs, and go out at night in whatever they want—and I’ve never seen a women be catcalled by a Hong Kong guy.

 More importantly, women don’t get sexually attacked here at anywhere near the same rate as they do in Delhi, despite what they wear because…men from Hong Kong don’t attack them at the same rate.
 Hong Kong’s overall number of reported sexual attacks on women is remarkably lower than Delhi’s:

 There’s no way to explain away these numbers.
 Yes, Delhi’s population of 18.6 million is more than twice Hong Kong’s 7.2 million.
 But that still means the rate at which women in Delhi are being assaulted is much higher.